wavefrontHQ/docs/pages/doc/api_data_ingestion.md

 <td>integer
 </td>
 <td>
 Timestamp to assign to the sent metric.
 If null, uses the current time.
+The timestamp is 13 character, just like the proxy timestamp.
 </td>
 </tr>
 <tr>